Boiled in Lead: Early 1980s: Original lineup and BOiLeD iN lEaD

 Although Boiled in Lead recorded Scottish writer John Leyden's ballad "Lord Soulis" under the title "The Man Who Was Boiled in Lead" on their first album, the band's name is actually taken from the murder ballad "The Two Sisters" as performed by folk group Clannad on their album Dúlamán, as well as the New Year's tradition in Nordic countries of molybdomancy, or casting molten lead into snow to foretell the future.

 Boiled in Lead has gone through several significant lineup changes over the years, including three different lead singers.
 Bassist Drew Miller is the only original member who has played with the band in all incarnations.
 Miller, who grew up in Washington, D.C., was inspired by that city's hardcore punk scene to merge the energy and aggression of rock music with traditional folk.
 The band was also inspired by British folk-rock groups like Fairport Convention and Steeleye Span.
 The first lineup, formed in 1983, included Miller, vocalist/guitarist Jane Dauphin, fiddle player Brian Fox, and a drum machine dubbed "Amos Box."
-Second fiddler David Stenshoel and drummer Mitch Griffin joined in time for the band's first concert on St. Patrick's Day 1983 at the now-closed Goofy's Upper Deck in Minneapolis.
+Second fiddler David Stenshoel and drummer Mitch Griffin joined in time for the band's first concert on St. Patrick's Day 1983 at the now-closed Goofy's Upper Deck in Minneapolis, with Hüsker Dü and Otto's Chemical Lounge.
 The band's first release was a 45-minute live cassette-only album, Boiled Alive, in 1984, which Simon Jones of Folk Roots described as "mean, nasty, and hugely enjoyable."
 After Fox left the band, the remaining lineup recorded the band's debut studio album, BOiLeD iN lEaD, released in 1985.
 Dauphin sang most of the lead vocals, with Miller performing on a few including "Byker Hill"; after this album he would stay strictly an instrumentalist.

+In a 2026 interview with the KMUW-FM radio show Into Music, Miller discussed the similarities and differences between Boiled in Lead and Irish folk-punk group The Pogues, noting that while both bands emerged at about the same time and drew on a similar blend of punk and Irish folk music, but that the Pogues were "influenced by the ballad tradition, Clancy Brothers and the Dubliners in particular, whereas our influences are the jigs and reels of the instrumental music, broadened out to music from many different places, and then also the traditional songs, but on the dark side."